Student life coaches

 “I want to think about my studies and future options - which major/laboratory to select, studying abroad, career path, and more.”

-Please come to the service desk during the opening hours and ask for consultation with a Student Life Coach.
-Reservations are not required.
+Please visit the Taki Plaza B1 counter during the offiece hours and request a consultation with a Student Life Coach.
+Reservations are not necessary.

 ●Location

-(Closed on weekends, public holidays and Tokyo Tech seasonal holidays)
+(Closed on weekends, public holidays and school holidays)

 2. Face-to-face consultation on Suzukakedai campus